the-low-res-artist/rpgforge.docs/src/place_tiles.md

 ![draw_tile.png](./../media/place_tiles/draw_tile.PNG)

 > 🐲 Don't forget to select the correct layer to draw your tiles accordingly.
-Each map created is shipped with 3 default layers.
+Each map created is shipped with 1 default layer, but [you can add more of them !](./new_layer.md)

 ---
 ## Default Tile Palettes

 **RPG Power Forge** is shipped with default **Tile Palettes**.
+Here hare some of them :

 Tile Palette|Function
 --------|--------